GDelevoye/SMSN/README.md

 - Linux LTS 20 or later (Other might work but are not tested) - x86-64 bits
 - conda 4.10

+# Hardware requirements

+- Up to several GB per run.
+- Min 2GB RAM per processor allocated to the job and 0.13Mb per hole analyzed -- Each of these two conditions must be met, but don't need to be added

 # CLI Usage

  ```console